HUNTSVILLE, AL (WAFF) - If you use Cecil Ashburn Drive in South Huntsville-get ready for the big shutdown for roadwork.

 “We’ll have extra enforcement in the area as far as speeding.
 We’re going to pushing out a program called Move Your Wreck Off The Road to try to make traffic flow smoother.
 If people are involved in a traffic accident where there are no injuries involved, we’re going to encourage them to move their vehicles off the roadway,” said Cpt.
 Juan Joyner, who oversees HPD’s Special Operations Division.

 One of the things Huntsville fire will be utilizing is traffic preemption.
-It’s not a new concept but they will be installing in more fire trucks, as will HEMSI.
+It’s not a new concept but they will be installing it in more fire trucks, as will HEMSI.

 “When we turn our emergency lights on in those events, it turns on the unit in the vehicle and it uses GPS and radio signals.
 It knows where that vehicle is and can figure out its direction of travel, how fast it’s going, and where the next intersection is, it sends a radio signal ahead to that intersection and turns the lights green to get the traffic out of the way,” explained Huntsville Fire & Rescue Chief Mac McFarlen.